Pimmz/Home-Energy-Saving-Store/README.md

 This project uses [Gmail](https://mail.google.com) to handle sending emails to users for account verification and purchase order confirmations.

-Once you've created a Gmail (Google) account and logged-in, follow these series of steps to get your project connected.
+Once you've created a Gmail (Google) account and logged in, follow these series of steps to get your project connected.

 - Click on the **Account Settings** (cog icon) in the top-right corner of Gmail.
 - Click on the **Accounts and Import** tab.